 This Williamsburg standby is renowned for its cocktail program, oyster happy hour, and general Southern Gothic vibe.
 The light, which pours in, is made for Instagram, and you’ll see brunchers taking full advantage of it.
 Absinthe addicts, attention: This is your New York bars.
 There’s a whole separate menu devoted to absinthe cocktails, a real vintage drip in-house, and barkeeps who know what they’re doing with it all.
 Brews are locally sourced and tasty, and the non-absinthe drinks shine, too.

-Surprisingly spacious, with dark brick-lined walls lending an air of cosiness, this Danny Meyer joint has his signature hospitality in spades.
+Surprisingly spacious, with dark brick-lined walls lending an air of cosiness, this Danny Meyer joint has his signature hospitality interior design project in spades.
 In this top 10 New York bars you’ll be welcomed right away by a smiling bartender, and if you poke around a bit, you’ll find a little leather banquette-lined nook for one-on-one chatter.
 Try a sherry cobbler or a New York sour—classics for a reason—or inquire about a favourite.
 They’ll likely be able to create yours.

 The Rum House